 As people age, they need different, accessible housing options that will allow them to live independently for as long as possible, while also supporting their wellbeing and social needs.
 The nature of the housing challenge is complex, but technology and innovation could help to pave the way for a new calibre of accommodation for older people.

-The initiative – led by Blackwood Homes and Care partnering with CENSIS and others – aims to take a whole neighbourhood approach to address a number of challenges.
+The initiative – known as the ‘Peoplehood’ project, and led by Blackwood Homes and Care partnering with CENSIS and others – aims to take a whole neighbourhood approach to address a number of challenges.
 Communities will be developed in Dundee, Glasgow and Moray covering rural and urban locations, and new-build and retrofitted developments.
 Importantly, the plans are being created in close consultation with the residents and support workers who will live and work within the neighbourhoods to ensure it meets their varying needs.

 Internet of Things technology will play an important part in unlocking the potential in terms of the ways the developments will operate.
 Over the next three years, CENSIS will explore the best ways IoT can enable this new model of community living for healthy ageing.
 This will involve not only looking at deploying technology into ‘age-friendly’ homes, but also at how IoT could create outdoor spaces that help residents stay physically active, or even support social connections between residents and the wider community.